If a privilege check against the

 PRIVILEGE_CHECKS_USERaccount temporarily.
 After the replicated event has been applied, remove the privilege from the account, and take any necessary steps to ensure the event does not recur if it is avoidable.

-If the transaction is an administrative action that should only have taken place on the master and not on the slave, or should only have taken place on a single replication group member, skip the transaction on the server or servers where it stopped replication, then issue
+If the transaction is an administrative action that should only have taken place on the source and not on the replica, or should only have taken place on a single replication group member, skip the transaction on the server or servers where it stopped replication, then issue

 START SLAVEto restart replication on the channel.
 To avoid the situation in future, you could issue such administrative statements with